skkuse-adv/2019Fall_team2/analysis/README.md

+This page describes how we analyze the internals of the existing Fitts system after downloading the binary software package.

 * The reverse engineering tool to analyze the Android application (e.g., Fitts).
    * fitts.apk - https://www.apkfollow.com/app/fitts-pisceu-naege-ddag-majneun-piseul-cajda/kr.co.popone.fitts/
    * Java decompiler - https://github.com/skylot/jadx